- Hunger: chronic undernourishment or outright starvation leading to death.

 - Explain the global distribution of diseases of poverty.
 [6 marks]

 The implications of a global ageing population for disease burden

 Globally, life expectancy is increasing and many people are beginning to live longer than 65 years than ever before.
 As LICs improve their economies, they tend to develop lifestyles of HICs, resulting in the prevalence of diseases of affluence and less of the disease of poverty.
 This has consequences on the health system in both HICs and LICs.
-It implies that many governments would begin spending more on health care systems that focus more on catering for the elderly than those that cater for the needs of the younger generation.
+It implies that many governments would begin spending more on healthcare systems that focus more on catering for the elderly than those that cater for the needs of the younger generation.

-It is estimated that by 2030, non-communicable disease will represent half of the disease burden in LICs, with less of communicable diseases.
+It is estimated that by 2030, non-communicable diseases will represent half of the disease burden in LICs, with less of communicable diseases.
 The disease burden would cause an increase in spending on medical health care in both HICs and LICs.